-Typical salary for a pharmaceutical scientist in the UK
+How much does a pharmaceutical scientist earn in the UK?

 According to The Association of the British Pharmaceutical Industry, the average starting salary for a graduate in the pharmaceutical industry is £27,500 a year.
 Which is more than a lot of grads can hope for.